-Skilled Project Management Talent at the Middle-Management Level in most organisations simply does not exist.
+Skilled Project Management Talent at the Middle-Management Level in most organizations simply does not exist.
 This is a challenge because this is the group carrying out the vision and holding the project team accountable to deadlines and the success criteria for the project.

 Having a knowledgeable Executive Sponsor attached to each technology projects helps to fill this gap, but the most impactful strategy to overcome this talent gap is to align your company with the right vendor.
-Aligning your organisation with a vendor that has the right technology and approach to implementation is a game changer.
-Your internal project leads can piggy back off of the skills, competencies, and strong project management skills the vendor brings to the initiative, thus, transferring their project management talent to your internal organisation.
+Aligning your organization with a vendor that has the right technology and approach to implementation is a game changer.
+Your internal project leads can piggy back off of the skills, competencies, and strong project management skills the vendor brings to the initiative, thus, transferring their project management talent to your internal organization.

 Employee Communication & Change Management

 Finally and arguably the most important is the Communication and Training Strategy with Front-line Employees.
-This is where true behaviour changes have to be made to achieve any new performance goal.
+This is where true behavior changes have to be made to achieve any new performance goal.
 Communication needs to happen early and often and place the employee value message at the center of the communication; meaning the employees must know, “what’s in it for me?”

 The fact is technology and automation initiatives create emotional responses that can only be overcome with a strong communication and training strategy.
 An individual’s (Human nature) initial resistance to change (which can be counted on like the sun rising in the morning) is due to a survival instinct gene programmed in our DNA.
-Whenever there is change, this gene invokes our internal survival defence mechanism; fear.
+Whenever there is change, this gene invokes our internal survival defense mechanism; fear.